samueltuoyo15/Broswer-Home-Page/README.md

-# Personalized Browser Home Page Backend
+# Personalized Browser Home Page
 ## Overview
-This project is a Node.js Express server built with TypeScript, designed to power a personalized browser home page extension by providing dynamic weather data and random background images through robust API endpoints.
+This project is a Node.js Express server built with TypeScript, designed to power a personalized browser home page extension by providing dynamic weather data and random background images.

 ## Features
 - **Dynamic Weather Integration**: Fetches real-time weather data based on the client's IP address.